 8. Their independence always shines through

 And sometimes in really beautiful ways.
 Not just in the workplace or in their dating life.
-But you’ll see in every inch of their being how self-reliant they are.
-They don’t get goosebumps in the darkness because they’ve grown comfortable in it.
+But you’ll see it in every inch of their being, just how self-reliant they are.
+They don’t get goosebumps in the darkness, because they’ve grown comfortable in it.
 Neither are they afraid of being pricked by thorns, because they’re so adept at bandaging.

 From the way they are occupied in their own heads while brewing a cup of coffee to how they handle crises at work, you are indeed dating an independent woman or man when you are in an avoidant attachment relationship.

-There you go.
+So there you go.
 That’s what it’s like – loving someone with avoidant attachment.
-We can’t choose who we fall for but we can choose to try to understand them better in order to love them the right way.
-It may seem like a tough thing to do and almost even like a really bad bet.
+We can’t choose who we fall for, but we can choose to try to understand them better in order to love them the right way.
+It may seem like a tough thing to do and almost like a really bad bet.

 But since you can’t really turn away love like that, you can at least make it a little bit better.